 2) In general, only donor and teaser animals of the same species should be permitted to at the semen collection centre.
 All donor and teaser animals should meet the animal health status health requirements as determined by the semen collection centre and comply with the regulations set out by the Veterinary Authority.
 If other animals are needed on at the semen collection centre, such as dogs for herding purposes, these should be kept on at the semen collection centre and not transferred from one establishment to another, and measures to prevent their contacts with wildlife should be implemented.
 If Oother species are needed may be resident on at the semen collection centre, provided that appropriate pre-entry tests should have been conducted and biosecurity is should be in place to ensure they meet the animal health status health requirements as determined by the semen collection centre prior to entry.
 These animals should be kept in separate biosecure animal accommodation facilities that are physically separate from animals associated with semen production.

-3) Isolation facilities should be washed and disinfected prior to the admittance of each new group of animals.
+3) Isolation facilities should be cleaned and disinfected prior to the admittance of each new group of animals.
 Animals exhibiting any signs of illness upon arrival or during the isolation period should be removed to a separate area.

 43) Natural mating should be avoided for at least four weeks 30 days prior to entry into the pre-entry isolation facility and avoided should not occur after entry into the animal accommodation facility or semen collection facility.